Meet our Champions

 Georgios Efthimiou (Hull York Medical School, UK)

-Georgios finished his BSc (Hons) in Microbiology (Medical) and his PhD in Molecular Applied Microbiology at the University of Surrey, UK.
-He worked for 3 years as a Postdoctoral Associate at National and Kapodistrian University of Athens (Greece), studying the gene expression profiles of biofilm-forming bacteria on a variety of food products, by use of DNA microarrays.
-Georgios also worked for 4 years as teaching fellow at Akmi Metropolitan College (Greece) and the University of Strathclyde (UK) and is a Senior Fellow of the Higher Education Academy (SFHEA).
+I finished my BSc (Hons) in Microbiology (Medical) and my PhD in Molecular Applied Microbiology at the University of Surrey, UK.
+I worked for three years as a Postdoctoral Associate at National and Kapodistrian University of Athens, Greece, studying the gene expression profiles of biofilm-forming bacteria on a variety of food products, by use of DNA microarrays.
+I also worked for four years as teaching fellow at Akmi Metropolitan College, Greece and the University of Strathclyde, UK, and am a Senior Fellow of the Higher Education Academy.

 -